-We maintain an active ESG program and continued working in 2019 to improve upon our various ESG efforts.
-For instance, we significantly increased the number of our production facilities operating on electrical grid power, lowering emissions by removing on-site generators.
-We increased the volumes of produced water we recycled in the Delaware Basin as well as the volumes of both produced water and oil transported via pipeline, taking trucks off the roads.
-We also reduced the number of well pads built in 2019 through our use of batch drilling and longer laterals, reducing our surface footprint.
-Finally, we continued our commitment to a proactive safety culture, with over 1.4 million employee man-hours and no lost time accidents since 2017.
+We maintain an active ESG program and continued working in 2020 to improve upon our various ESG efforts.
+For instance, we significantly increased the percentage of new production facilities operating on electrical grid power, lowering emissions by removing on-site generators.
+We also increased the percentage of recycled water used in our completions and increased the percentage of both produced water and oil we transported via pipeline.

+Using batch drilling and longer laterals, we significantly increased our lateral footage drilled per new pad built, helping to reduce our surface footprint.
+Finally, we continued our commitment to a proactive safety culture, with approximately 2.1 million employee man-hours and no lost time accidents experienced from 2017 to 2020.